March is Colorectal Cancer Awareness Month!

 Low back pain is an extremely common medical problem.
-It has been estimated that between 75-85% of Americans will suffer from back pain at some point in his or her life.
+It has been estimated between 75-85% of Americans will suffer from back pain at some point during their life.
 Back pain is also a very common reason to see a physician, ranking the third most common reason by a recent Mayo Clinic study.

 Low back pain comes in many different varieties.
 Sometimes it presents as an acute, sharp pain that goes away in days to weeks that may be due to a strain or sprain.
 Sometimes low back pain presents as a persistent, achy pain of weeks, months or years duration that may or may not travel down one’s leg due to a possible joint, disc or nerve disorder.
 Also, electric like leg pain without back pain can be caused by a pinched nerve in one’s back that many refer to as “sciatica.”
 Generally, most chronic low back pain can be attributed to deterioration of the intervertebral discs; shock absorbing structures located between the weight-bearing bones in one’s spines that allow for the low back’s significant range of motion.